montinigeo/PSInSAR_Suite/README.md

 ## Disclaimer

-InSAR Suite is an independent open-source QGIS plugin for post-processing analysis of PS-InSAR (Persistent Scatterer Interferometric SAR) displacement data.
+InSAR Suite is an independent open-source QGIS plugin for post-processing analysis of PS-InSAR (Persistent Scatterer Interferometric SAR) displacement data, developed independently from other InSAR-related QGIS plugins and organisations.
 It is not affiliated with any organisation involved in the development or commercialisation of PS-InSAR processing algorithms.
 The term "PS-InSAR" is used here in its generic scientific meaning as widely adopted in the open literature.
 The results produced by this plugin are intended as a support tool for hazard and risk analysis (landslide, subsidence) and must always be evaluated in conjunction with other base data and verified in the field by a qualified professional.

 ---